IaaS Cloud Cost Savings

 Step-by-Step Implementation Guide

-- Assess Current Usage: Conduct a thorough audit of existing IaaS resources to identify underutilized or overprovisioned assets.
+- Assess Current Usage: Conduct a thorough audit of your existing cloud resources to identify underutilized or idle assets.

 Common Challenges and Solutions